DigitalLatin/dll_catalog_reconciliation/README.md

 ## Structure of this Repository

+### colab

+This directory contains versions of the Jupyter notebooks and copies of the data files for use on Google Colab.
+The difference is that `pip` statements have been added to install the necessary modules that aren't included in the standard Colab environment.
+Each notebook includes an introductory statement about the data files that must be uploaded into the Colab environment.

 ### data

 The `data` directory contains several CSV files used in the Jupyter Notebooks in the `python` directory.